 Modern Indian History could be specifically covered from Bipin Chandra (India's Struggle for Independence).
+Sumit Sarkar (especially for personalities) and Shekhar Bandhopadhyay (From Plassey to Partition is updated with the most recent research) books would give a more comprehensive reading of the freedom struggle.
 Freedom struggle has been specifically mentioned in the syllabus, so put more attention to this section.
 Spectrum book on Persons would give a good list of all contributors.
 Make a list of your own, all the contributors/contributions and try to fill it whenever any information is obtained.
 (This is the kind of 'notes' one must prepare).
+One book which should be read to know about India is Jawaharlal Nehru's Discovery of India.

 For post-independence consolidation, Bipin Chandra's book on India after Independence, and India after Gandhi by Ramachandra Guha would give a broad perspective.
 Do not try to mug up anything.
 Try to understand the sequence of events, why they happened and what the implications are.